JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 }
 {{</highlight>}}

 I'm finding the property _after_ the `host` property and using that to pivot and sum the data.
 Yes, this requires trust in the column ordering and is why I explained the big caveat earlier on.
-Fortunately if for some reason the "wildcard" property doesn't exist, the loop will just exit after `host` none the wiser.
+Fortunately, if for some reason the "wildcard" property doesn't exist, the loop will just exit after `host` none the wiser.

 ## Generate the Report